 Singapore now aims to emulate these concepts and successes in local industries.
 “The government is keen to support manpower-lean growth through the LED Scheme – be it in the form of grant support, consultancy or temporary manpower flexibility – to help SMEs reinvent their current workflow processes,” says Mr Teo.

 The government has put in place a range of support programmes to help local companies enhance their technology innovation capabilities.
-These include SPRING’s Innovation & Capability Voucher which helps SMEs upgrade their capabilities, and the Capability Development Grant (CDG) – a grant assistance programme that helps enterprises upgrade their capabilities across 10 key areas by covering up to 70% of project costs, including consultancy, manpower, training and certification.
+These include SPRING’s (now Enterprise Singapore1) Innovation & Capability Voucher which helps SMEs upgrade their capabilities, and the Capability Development Grant (CDG) – a grant assistance programme that helps enterprises upgrade their capabilities across 10 key areas by covering up to 70% of project costs, including consultancy, manpower, training and certification.

 Although this strong government support alleviates some of the financial pressures SMEs face when adopting new technologies, the challenge now is to accelerate adoption throughout entire industries.
 Doing so will enable automation solutions to really move the needle on Singapore’s productivity and economic performance.